UI Design Careers: An Expert Shares 5 Things You’ll Want to Know

 Thinking back to the beginning of her career, Sarah reflects, “I wish I had known just how subjective design is.”
 As a new designer, you may have an idea that there is one gold standard for design: a correct approach.
 But, she says, “Everyone can have a completely different opinion on what they think ‘good design’ or ‘successful design’ is.”

-She encourages new designers to “always back yourself” and have confidence in your designs.
+She encourages new designers to “always back yourself” and have confidence in their designs.
 And while feedback is a crucial part of the design process, you must balance being open to feedback with listening to your intuition.

 “I’m doing a course at the moment, and there was a really great quote this morning,” she laughs. “‘Not all feedback is a gift.’”